imcyee/superstream/README.md

 # Best practice
 Saving only IDs instead to serialize the whole object.

-# Top architecture
-Nodejs - as api
-redis/cassandra for storage

 # Terms
 Activity - an entity that enclose every information, actors, context, objects, etc Feed - a feed belongs to someway with collection of activities

-# Cassandra
+# Cassandra - Not fully supported yet
 Run migration first

 # Serializer
 Preparing data to be persisted.
 Persistence dependent